Watkins Glen Test #1: Veloster N Spoiler and Wing

 At this point, all I can say for sure is that there’s no difference in power or torque in any engine mode or exhaust setting.

-How Experience Level Affects Lap Times
+Novice vs Advanced: How Skill and Experience Level Affects Lap Times

 I recently had an opportunity to put three drivers of different experience levels in my Veloster N, and have them drive the same track on the same day.
 I logged the data on my Aim Solo, and by interpreting that in Race Studio we can see exactly how each driver went about their business.